Quantum machine learning of large datasets using randomized measurements: Discussion

-In general, the number of measurements needed for the randomized measurement scheme scales exponentially with the number $N$ of qubits~\cite{elben2019statistical,elben2020cross}.
-However, various approaches can mitigate this.
-Importance sampling can drastically reduce the number of measurements needed~\cite{rath2021importance}.
-In other settings adaptive measurements have been proposed to improve the scaling of measurement costs~\cite{garcia2021learning}, as well as other approaches such as shadow tomography~\cite{huang2020predicting}.
+\revB{In general, the number of measurements needed for the randomized measurement scheme scales exponentially with the number $N$ of qubits~\cite{elben2019statistical,elben2020cross}.
+This makes our method currently practical only for a lower number of qubits.
+However, various approaches could extend our method to larger qubit numbers.
+Importance sampling can reduce the number of measurements needed~\cite{rath2021importance}.
+For particular types of states an exponential reduction in cost has been observed.
+It would be worthwhile to study how importance sampling can improve the measurement cost for quantum machine learning.} In other settings adaptive measurements have been proposed to improve the scaling of measurement costs~\cite{garcia2021learning}, as well as other approaches such as shadow tomography~\cite{huang2020predicting}.
 The choice of an effective set of measurements could be included in the machine learning task as hyper-parameters to be optimised.
 To reduce the number of qubits, one could combine our approach with quantum autoencoders to transform the encoding quantum state into a subspace with less qubits that captures the essential information of the kernel~\cite{romero2017quantum}.
 Alternatively, one could trace out most of the qubits of a many-qubit quantum state $\rho(\boldsymbol{\theta}_i)$ such that a subystem $A$ with a lower number of qubits remains.
 Then, randomized measurements can efficiently determine the kernel $\text{Tr}(\rho^A(\boldsymbol{\theta}_i)\rho^A(\boldsymbol{\theta}_j))$.
 It would be worthwhile to investigate the learning power of kernels generated from subsystems of quantum states that possess quantum advantage~\cite{liu2020rigorous,huang2021power}.

+\revA{Randomized measurements process each of the $L$ quantum states of the dataset separately~\cite{elben2020cross}.
+The full kernel matrix $K(\boldsymbol{\theta}_i,\boldsymbol{\theta}_j)$ with $L^2$ elements is then constructed via classical post-processing using Eq.~\ref{eq:kernel_sample} where the randomized measurement data for state $| \psi ({\theta}_i) \rangle$, $| \psi ({\theta}_j) \rangle$ is reused to calculate each entry of the matrix.
+This gives us the resulting speedup in quantum computational time.
+As a further advantage, our approach only requires preparing one quantum state at a time, reducing the number of gates by half compared to the inversion test or swap test.} Further, we demonstrate how to achieve additional speedups by distributing measurements across different quantum computers.